cscart/docs/install/useful_info/increase_performance.rst

 Optimize the Database
 =====================

-To increase performance, optimize the database: that way you reclaim unused space and defragment the datafile.
+Optimize the database to increase performance: that way you reclaim unused space and defragment the datafile.

 1. In the administration panel, go to **Administration → Backup/Restore**.